No Longer Showing.

 Drawn from meticulously kept journals, We Both Laughed in Pleasure: The Selected Diaries of Lou Sullivan (Nightboat Books, 2019) records the life of arguably the first publicly gay trans man to medically transition.
-To celebrate the book’s launch, this event brings together the volume’s editors, Ellis Martin and Zach Ozma; Susan Stryker, who wrote the Introduction; a group of trans artists and activists, including Kay Gabriel, Che Gossett, Mars Hobrecker, and TC Tolbert; and writer Wayne Koestenbaum for readings and conversation.
+To celebrate the book’s launch, this event brings together the volume’s editors, Ellis Martin and Zach Ozma; Susan Stryker, who wrote the Introduction; a group of trans artists and activists, including Kay Gabriel, Che Gossett, Mars Hobrecker, Jordy Rosenberg, and TC Tolbert; and writer Wayne Koestenbaum for readings and conversation.

 We Both Laughed in Pleasure narrates the inner life of a gay trans man moving through the shifting social, political, and medical mores of the second half of the 20th century.
 Louis Graydon Sullivan (b.
 Milwaukee, 1951; d.
 San Francisco, 1991) was a writer, activist, typesetter, trans historian, and queer revolutionary.
 He kept comprehensive journals from age 11 until his AIDS-related death at 39.
 Sensual, lascivious, challenging, quotidian, and poetic, the diaries complicate and disrupt normative trans narratives through Sullivan’s revealing self-articulation and the complexity of this fascinating and courageous figure.